 This tasty whole 30 chicken soup is so simple to make!
 It is as easy as chopping a few vegetables, shredding some chicken, and boiling some broth.

 I use full-fat coconut milk to give it a creamy texture and to add more flavor.
+Canned coconut milk is best, as it has fewer ingredients and no sugar.
+For this soup, unsweetened coconut milk is best!
 The first time I made this, I kept the coconut milk a secret from my family, not knowing how they would feel about it.

-Cooking with fresh herbs will make anyone feel fancy, and any dish taste amazing.
-I am adding in parsley, thyme, and sage.
+Cooking with fresh herbs will make anyone feel fancy, and any dish tastes amazing.
+I am adding parsley, thyme, and sage.
 If you don’t have any fresh, you can use dried herbs.
 Some will go in the soup, and then I will use some to garnish.

 HOW TO FREEZE SOUP?